sn0rkle/DestinyItemTagger/README.md

 3. Export destinyWeapons.csv and destinyArmour.csv then place them in the same folder as the unzipped app
 4. Peruse the other spreadsheets in this folder to check out the perk sets and perk scores and change them if desired
 5. Launch the application and change the armour perk score, weapon perk score and power level if desired
-6. Click Tag and the items to be tagged will be displayed
-7. Click Export and a new file dimImport.csv will be created in the application folder
+6. Click Export and a new file dimImport.csv will be created in the application folder
-8. Go back to the spreadsheet section in DIM and import the dimImport.csv file
+7. Go back to the spreadsheet section in DIM and import the dimImport.csv file
-9. Use a dim filter to show the items for dismantlement, I use "tag:none -is:exotic -is:masterwork"
+8. Use a dim filter to show the items for dismantlement, I use "tag:none -is:exotic -is:masterwork"

 ## Finally
 Enjoy!